mate-ogarcia/2025_Ease_fork/README.md

 2. **Configure a New Cluster**:
    - Follow the setup wizard to create a new cluster
    - The cluster name is not important
-   - Configure the memory allocation based on your system resources:
+   - Configure the memory allocation based on your system resources
-     - For systems with less than 8GB RAM, reduce the default memory allocation for data services
-     - For systems with 8GB+ RAM, you can use the default settings
    - Accept the default terms and services

 3. **Create an Administrator User**: